hujhax/austin-improv-wiki/The Spider House.md

 **The Spider House** is an coffeehouse that has occasionally hosted improv productions.

-Most notably, the venue hosted the first productions of *[[Live TV Tuesdays -  Saved by the Bell|Staged by the Bell]]* in The United States Art Authority, the Spider House's adjunct, event-hosting facility.
+Most notably, the venue hosted the first productions of *[[Shows/Live TV Tuesdays -  Saved by the Bell|Staged by the Bell]]* in The United States Art Authority, the Spider House's adjunct, event-hosting facility.

 Since that run in 2009, the venue has only rarely hosted improv events, including a visit from improv duo [[Wikipedia - T. J. Jagodowski|TJ]] & [[Wikipedia - David Pasquesi|Dave]].